alromh87/PyDNC_GUI/README.md

 ### TODO
 	- [ ] Add translations
-	- [ ] Add Verification SUM
+	- [ ] Add verification SUM
 	- [ ] Test on Windows and OSX

+> [!TIP]
-> [!TIP] Tested on Arch Linux x86 with USB to Serial adapter, please let me know if you have verified with other configurations
+> Tested on Arch Linux x86 with USB to Serial adapter, please let me know if you have verified with other configurations